That-TechGirl/That-TechGirl/README.md

-- 👋 Hi, I’m @That-TechGirl
+- 👋 Hi, I’m Favour Chukwuma commonly known as That-TechGirl
 - 👀 I’m interested in Web development and Mobile Apps
-- 🌱 I’m currently learning HTML, CSS & JAVASCRIPT
+- 🌱 I’m currently using HTML, CSS & Bootstrap
-- 💞️ I’m looking to collaborate on Creating a responsive website
+- 💞️ I’m looking to collaborate on Creating a responsive websites and Web apps
-- 📫 How to reach me on my email @chinenyefavour2023@outlook.com
+- 📫 For Collaborations, reach me on my email @favourchukwuma414@gmail.com
 - 😄 Pronouns: Her
-- ⚡ Fun fact: I am a fun girl.
+- ⚡ Fun fact: I am a fun girl and a Singer.

 <!---
 That-TechGirl/That-TechGirl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.